-Calf or thigh pain with exercise is termed claudication.
-Claudication is a sign of PAD.
-The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue in the legs.
-Symptoms of claudication usually begin after walking a certain distance—such as a block or two—and end after resting for the same length each time.
+Intermittent claudication is the most common symptom of PAD.
+Claudication is pain that occurs in the thigh, hip, calf, or foot while walking, using stairs, or exercising.
+The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue.
+Symptoms of claudication usually begin after walking a certain distance, such as a block or two, and end after resting for the same length each time.

-Many people will have no symptoms at all.
-In those that have them, PAD may cause:
+In people that have symptoms, PAD may cause: